Opened: 9 Apr 1966

 Another visitor recalls…

 “I remember a dark hallway that had about 6″ pieces of rubber surgical tubing sticking out of the wall at about ankle height–it would brush against your ankles as you walked through the hallway creating kind of an eerie feeling.”

 The large gorilla which leaned over crowds from the top floor was added some time after it opened.
-Itwould later be used in Terroride, in Frightmares walk-throughs and it now stands in Dracula’s Castle.
+It would later be used in Terroride and in Frightmares walk-throughs before taking its current place inside Dracula’s Castle.
 It’s also possible that the smaller monkey with the cymbals near the exit of the Haunted Shack was once part of the eight-piece monkey band which played on a ledge above the Fun House entrance starting in 1957, but that has not been confirmed.

 Many Features Mark New Lagoon Fun House.
 Deseret News, 4 May 1957.